-In July of 1726, William Fry stood trial in Boston for murdering a ship’s captain and embarking on a month-long piracy spree.
+In July of 1726, William Fry stood trial in Boston for murdering a ship’s captain and embarking on a monthlong piracy spree.
 The trial lasted but two days, and Fry was convicted.
 Within days, he would be paraded to the gallows and hanged.

 Fry’s story elicited tremendous public interest, as did all cases involving pirates.
 The prolific minister Cotton Mather had tried desperately to coax a confession and repentance from Fry.
 Mather took pride in his reputation as a minister who could convert hardened criminals to religion as they headed to the gallows.

 In Fry, however, he met his match.
-Fry had a history as a boxer in Jamaica and, though he had sailed with pirates before, he signed on the Elizabeth Snow as a legitimate boatswain.
-It’s not precisely clear what caused him to turn pirate and lead a mutiny, but the facts were quite clear as presented at trial.
-He and two other men seized control of the ship.
-They offered the captain a chance to jump overboard, but when he pleaded for his life, Fry and his compatriots shoved him over and as the struggling captain grabbed at a line to save himself, one of the attackers cleaved off his hand with an ax, sending him to his death.
+Fry had a history as a boxer in Jamaica.
+Though he had sailed with pirates before, he signed on the Elizabeth Snow as a legitimate boatswain.
+It’s not precisely clear what caused him to turn pirate and lead a mutiny, but he spelled out the facts at trial.

+Fry and two other men seized control of the ship.
+They offered the captain a chance to jump overboard, but he pleaded for his life.
+So Fry and his compatriots shoved him over.
+As the struggling captain grabbed at a line to save himself, one of the attackers cleaved off his hand with an ax, sending him to his death.

 The mate fared no better.
 When he fought for his life, he was struck with the ax across the shoulder and sent tumbling into the sea.

 Regardless, Mather had his own uses for Fry’s story.
 He used it to highlight the end that comes to depraved, wicked and stupid people.
 The town officials had an even more gruesome use for the pirate.
 Gibbeting was the practice of stringing up a corpse and hanging it in the harbor as a warning to other would-be pirates.
-And that’s exactly what happened to Fry, on the island Nixes Mate.
+And that’s exactly what happened to Fry, on the island of Nixes Mate.
 (Then called Nick’s Mate.)
 His bones rattled in the winds for many months.